azat-co/fullstack-javascript/appendix-a/Appendix A.md

 -   jQuery, JSON, and AJAX/XHR

--   Twitter Bootstrap, CSS, and LESS
+-   Bootstrap, CSS, and LESS

 -   Backbone.js, AMD, and Require.js